 I confess to being a bit of a skeptic so when I looked at some of the SD-WAN ROI stats, I scratched my head and thought, “Fake ROI.”

-That begs the question, “How do you calculate TRUE ROI?”
+That begs the question, “How do you calculate TRUE SD-WAN ROI?”

 SD-WAN ROI vs SD-WAN TCO

 Many of the SD-WAN ROI studies are actually total cost of ownership (TCO) studies.
 They focus on cost reduction when moving from a dual MPLS network to a hybrid network with broadband connectivity to drive down the cost per Mbps.
 That’s all well and good but this is grossly oversimplified.
 Connectivity cost analysis ignores significant efficiency gains due to centralized management and orchestration in SD-WAN vs MPLS environments.
 To do a true SD-WAN ROI analysis you should consider other key factors some more obvious (comparable investment in hardware, software, subscriptions, and support) and some less (savings due to embedded security, improved network uptime, and remote deployment).

 Industry analyst, Enterprise Management Associates (EMA), identifies the key factors (plus some minor ones) that you should consider when measuring SD-WAN ROI vs traditional MPLS:

 - Initial technology investment: For networking, this is typically calculated over five years and includes hardware (branch gateways, data center head-end appliances), software subscriptions, and support.